loscrossos/crossos_pynst/README.md

 CMD_SHORTCUT_BASE_SCRIPT= "HOMEEXE" #|   | <- same |<- same

+-TODO: code CMD_PIPEXEC. all arguments are fed into pip.
+RFILTER does not affect this command. sensoinstall does not safeguard this command.
+-TODO: issue warnin if running CMD_PIPEXEC in sensoinstall mode, also warn ifruning at all as this is advanced. disabled in settings.
 -TODO: code CMD_REQPACKAGE.
 It has has arguments of several wheels, which are passed to "pip install".
 RFILTER does not affect this command.

--TODO: code CMD_PIPEXEC. all arguments are fed into pip.
-RFILTER does not affect this command. sensoinstall does not safeguard this command.
--TODO: issue warnin if running CMD_PIPEXEC in sensoinstall mode, also warn ifruning at all as this is advanced. disabled in settings.

--TODO:on CMD_GITCLONE in rebuild mode: reset it first by running: git restore .
+-TODO:on CMD_GITCLONE in rebuild mode: reset it first by running: git restore
--TODO: implement CMD_GETBLOB
+-TODO: implement CMD_GETBLOB, a copy of CMD_GETFILE
 -TODO: implement --noblob. info: CMD_GETBLOB is a copy of getfile but meant for large files which are not mandatory (like models). a switch can be provided to not load these files.

 #docu: CMD_REQSCAN command is affected by RFILTER